 Here’s how to discover customer objections and address them seamlessly in your website design.
 At Strafe Creative, we pride ourselves on being specialists in conversion led design and we build award-winning digital experiences that serve both our clients and their customers.
-In order to increase conversions and ultimately return on investment (ROI) our designs are focused around customer objections, from price, quality and value, we do our objection handling through our strategic and thoughtful design work.
+In order to increase conversions and ultimately return on investment (ROI) our designs are focused around customer objection hunting, from price, quality and value, we do our objection handling through our strategic and thoughtful design work.

 For more information contact

 But before we get started on any designs, there is a huge piece of research to be done – discovering customer objections, or what we like to call objection hunting.
 Hunting down those reasons why customers might not purchase on your website.
 Is it the price?
 Is it the lack of information available on your site?
 Whatever the reason, we discover customer objections and design to handle them straight away!

 What is Objection Handling vs Objection Hunting?

 Objection handling is a phrase commonly used in sales training material and techniques.
 According to Selling Signals:

 Objection handling is the act of tactfully responding to a lead’s concern by showing empathy and stating a sound rebuttal that overcomes their hesitation and continues moving the deal forward.
 Sales objections can occur at any point in the sales process, so it’s important to prepare for them.

 Whilst we define Objection Hunting as the design-led process of a similar technique: